In order to keep this site going (at no cost to you!) this guide may contain affiliate links.

 If you already pay for QuickBooks Self-Employed every month you can file self-employed taxes online with TurboTax Self-Employed for free.
 Yep, the QuickBooks Self-Employed Tax Bundle comes with the ability to pay estimated taxes as well as one federal return and one state return tax filing.

-This would be a savings of $11 per year but you also get an amazing bookkeeping software specifically made for freelancers, along with the ability to calculate and pay quarterly estimated taxes.
+By bundling you’ll get an amazing bookkeeping software specifically made for freelancers, along with the ability to calculate and pay quarterly estimated taxes.
 Win-win!

 Should freelancers use TurboTax Self-Employed?